blorente/naylang-documentation/src/testing_methodology.md

 Testing Frontends
 ------

 Naylang does not feature any unit tests for the frontends, for several reasons.
 On the one hand, the frontends are not part of the core evaluation and debugging system, and thus are not as important for the prospect student to learn from.
-On the other hand, the frontends feature some of the shortest and most industry-standard code of the project, and thus it's design is deemed straightforward enough to not grant their inclusion in the test suite.
+On the other hand, the frontends feature some of the shortest and most industry-standard code of the project, and thus its design is deemed straightforward enough to not grant their inclusion in the test suite.

 However, as more and more complicated frontends are added to the project, the possibility of including them in the test suite will be reconsidered.